 Is it on the brand to replicate that social post?

-This blog post will break down how to perform a social media competitive analysis for your business.
-We’ll cover how to identify your competition, determine which data to focus on, and compile and analyze your data.
+In this blog post, you will get to know how to perform a social media competitive analysis for your business.
+Furthermore, we’ll discover how can you identify your industry competition and what type of data you should focus on.
+Along with knowing how to compile and analyze your data.

-Once you’ve completed your own analysis, you’ll develop meaningful insights.
-You’ll know which businesses are producing the most successful content, what types of content are generating the most interaction, and what you can do next to improve your brand’s social media positioning.
+After you’ve completed analyzing the data, you will be able to develop meaningful insights.
+You’ll know which businesses are producing the most successful content and what types of content are generating the most interaction.
+It also lets you know what you can do next to improve your brand’s social media positioning.

 Social media competitive analysis entails a set of tasks that must be completed many times.
-And, when it comes to establishing and finishing successful projects, planning is the key to delivering insightful analyses and executing a fantastic job.
+Therefore planning is the key to delivering insightful analyses and executing a fantastic job.
+This, in turn, helps establish and finish successful projects.

-You need to know precisely what duties you need to perform at each stage and how to complete them as fast and correctly as possible.
+You should know precisely what duties you need to perform at each stage and how to complete them with perfection.

 As we break down our method, you’ll see that we concentrate on one aspect at a time.
-We separate the identification of your competitors from the collection and analysis of data.
+Specifically, we separate the identification of your competitors from the collection and analysis of data.
 This simplifies the whole procedure.
 It also expedites the procedure.
-As you go through each phase of your social media competitive analysis, you’ll feel a greater feeling of accomplishment and happiness.
+As you go through each phase of your social media competitive analysis, you’ll feel a greater feeling of accomplishment.

-The first step in doing a social media competitive analysis is determining who your major competitors are.
+After you set your brand goals, you need to determine who are your major competitors in the industry.
 Concentrate on the brands whose services or products are most closely related to yours.
-And you probably already know who they are.
+Well, you might already know who they are.

 To begin, you should target three to five rivals.
 Investigate each of their social media profiles; you’ll most likely want to target the firms with the most followers and activity.